Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Dont worry about stabbing the community in the back, it's not like that.
 Sell it or charge for it, I think it's fair, i mean look at the marketplace for this the closest competitor is mymovies and that is old now.

-Jim almost 15 years ago
+Jim over 15 years ago

 Jim